Criminal Defense

 Can a juvenile be tried as an adult in Florida?

-Connect with a Criminal Defense Lawyer in Clearwater Today
+Speak with a Clearwater Criminal Defense Attorney Today

-When you’ve been accused of criminal activity in Pinellas County, you do not need to face those charges alone.
-You deserve the help of a skilled defense lawyer who understands the local justice system and is ready to hear your story.
-Attorney Brett Metcalf uses his experience as a former prosecutor to build strong defenses for his clients.
-You have a right to defend yourself.
-Use our Clearwater criminal defense attorneys to protect your future.
+If you are facing criminal charges in Pinellas County, you don’t have to navigate the legal system alone.
+You need an experienced defense attorney who knows the local courts and will take the time to understand your situation.
+Attorney Brett Metcalf draws on his background as a former prosecutor to craft strong, strategic defenses for his clients.
+You have the right to fight the charges against you—let our Clearwater criminal defense team help safeguard your future.

 Avvo top contributor logo Avvo client's choice award logo National Trial Lawyers Top 40 under 40 Avvo perfect 10 rating logo Avvo 5 star review logo